-- C. Specific Dwelling Unit Exceptions.
+- B. Owner's primary residence exception.
+Notwithstanding subsection A of this section, the provisions of this chapter shall apply to tenants and tenant households who are renting one of the types of dwelling unit listed in paragraphs (1-3) of subsection A in this Section on the day one year immediately following the term of the rental agreement governing the tenancy during which one year period the tenants and tenant household have continuously and lawfully occupied a dwelling unit if the owner also resides in a dwelling unit on the same property as the owner's primary residence. - C. Specific Dwelling Unit Exceptions.
 Notwithstanding anything to the contrary in subsection A of this section, the provisions of this chapter shall not apply to the following types of dwelling units: - 1.
 Any dwelling unit: - a.
 That is owned or operated by any government agency; or - b.
 The rent for which is directly subsidized by a government agency such that the tenant's portion of the rent does not exceed thirty percent of household income. - 2.
 Any dwelling unit located in a development in which no fewer than forty-nine percent of the dwelling units are subject to legally binding restrictions enforceable against and/or governing such units that limit the rent to no more than an affordable rent, as such term is defined in California Health and Safety Code Section 50053 as amended from time to time. - 3.
 Any residential accessory dwelling unit or junior accessory dwelling unit, in which the tenant or tenant household has been residing for less than a year. - 4.
 Any dwelling unit occupied by a tenant who is employed by a landlord for the purpose of managing the property or by a tenant who is permitted to reside in the dwelling unit in consideration of managing the property. - 5.
-Units Shared with Owner.
 Any dwelling unit in which the owner resides with a tenant or tenant household as the owner's primary residence and in which the owner shares a bathroom or kitchen with the tenant or tenant household.

-Section 6.60.040 Notice of tenant rights.
+6.60.040 Notice of tenant rights.

-- A. Landlords must provide to each tenant a current notice of tenant and tenant household rights under this chapter using the form provided by the city for that purpose. - B.A.
-Landlords must provide to tenants the then-current city notice of tenant rights in accordance with the requirements of this section: - 1.
+- A. Landlords must provide to each tenant a notice of tenant and tenant household rights under this chapter using the form provided by the city for that purpose. - B. Landlords must provide to tenants the then-current city notice of tenant rights in accordance with the requirements of this section: - 1.
 Within thirty calendar days of this chapter taking effect; - 2.
 When entering a lease or rental agreement; - 3.
 When renewing a lease or rental agreement; - 4.
 When providing notice of a rent increase; and - 5.
-Within 30 days of notice by the city that the notice of tenant rights provided by the city has been amended and receipt of the amended city notice or a working link to the amended city notice on the city's website; - 6.
-When a landlord lists the property for sale; and - 7.
-Within 30 days of acquiring title to the unit or property. - C.B.
-Notices provided under this section shall be in English and Spanish, using the current forms provided by the city.
-If the rental agreement governing a dwelling unit subject to which this chapter applies is in a language other than English or Spanish, the landlord must provide an accurate translation of the notice of tenant rights provided by the city in the language of the rental agreement, as well as the notice provided by the city. - D.C.
-Failure to comply with the notice requirements in this section shall render any rental increase notice invalid and unenforceable until such non-compliance is cured.
+Within 30 days of notice by the city that the notice of tenant rights provided by the city has been amended and receipt of the amended city notice or a working link to the amended city notice on the city's website. - C. Notices provided under this section shall be in English and Spanish, using forms provided by the city.
+If the rental agreement governing a dwelling unit subject to this chapter is a language other than English or Spanish, the landlord must provide an accurate translation of the notice of tenant rights provided by the city in the language of the rental agreement, as well as the notice provided by the city. - D. Failure to comply with the notice requirements in this section shall render any rental increase notice invalid and unenforceable until such non-compliance is cured.
 Failure to comply with the notice requirements of this section may only be cured by providing notice of tenant rights in accordance with this section.